thu-ml/tianshou/docs/tutorials/concepts.rst

 The ``forward`` function computes the action over given observations.
 The input and output is algorithm-specific but generally, the function is a mapping of ``(batch, state, ...) -> batch``.

-The input batch is the environment data.
+The input batch is the environment data (e.g., observation, reward, done flag and info).
+It comes from either :meth:`~tianshou.data.Collector.collect` or :meth:`~tianshou.data.ReplayBuffer.sample`.
 The first dimension of all variables in the input ``batch`` should be equal to the batch-size.

-The output is also a Batch which may contain "act", "state", "policy", and some other algorithm-specific keys.
+The output is also a Batch which must contain "act" (action) and may contain "state" (hidden state of policy), "policy" (the intermediate result of policy which needs to save into the buffer, see :meth:`~tianshou.policy.BasePolicy.forward`), and some other algorithm-specific keys.
-The keyword "policy" is reserved and the corresponding data will be stored into the replay buffer.
-Checkout :meth:`~tianshou.policy.BasePolicy.forward` for more explanation.

 For example, if you try to use your policy to evaluate one episode (and don't want to use :meth:`~tianshou.data.Collector.collect`), use the following code-snippet:
 ::